KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

-[KeyboardKit][KeyboardKit] is a Swift library that helps you create custom keyboard extensions for `iOS` and `ipadOS`.
+[KeyboardKit][KeyboardKit] is a Swift library that helps you create custom keyboard extensions for `iOS` and `iPadOS`.

-KeyboardKit Pro is a license-based plug-in that unlocks more locales and pro features like an autocomplete engine.
+KeyboardKit Pro is a license-based plug-in that unlocks more locales and pro features.

+## Getting a Pro License

+KeyboardKit Pro requires a commercial license.

+More information about pricing and tiers can be found [here][Licenses].

 ## Features

-### 🏳️‍🌈 More Locales
+### 🏳️‍🌈 Locales

-KeyboardKit pro adds support for more localized keyboards and services:
+KeyboardKit Pro adds support for more keyboard locales:

 * 🇺🇸 English (US - Default)